 Although it may seem like a waste of time, it is important to spend a few minutes to first plan and think about what you are writing instead of immediately writing.
 If you have 15 minutes for one essay, spending about 5 minutes on planning your essay can save a lot of time on thinking while you type.
 Most people who don’t plan before writing tend to get stuck in the middle or run out of ideas and are forced to think after writing a portion of the essay.
 This will hamper the flow and structure of your essay if you try to generate ideas while typing.

 Spend a few minutes outlining the points you want to make.
 Make rough points on the introduction, the stance you are taking along with supporting arguments.
 Make sure you have your sequence with the strongest arguments first and then the remaining arguments.

 DOs and DONTs:-

 - Make a time strategy while you practice.
-For eg: If it’s 15 minutes for one essay, then have 5 -7- 3 plan where you spend 5 minutes planning, 8 minutes typing and then 2 minutes to read through the final essay to eliminate any grammatical or spelling errors.
+For eg: If it’s 15 minutes for one essay, then have 5 -7- 3 plans where you spend 5 minutes planning, 8 minutes typing, and then 2 minutes reading through the final essay to eliminate any grammatical or spelling errors.
 Make sure you do get the time to read and check for any errors.
 You can tweak the time-break up and choose one that works for you.

 - Stick to the word limit provided.
 If no word limit is provided, try to limit your essay to around 250-300 words.